№12 “Dolor Spiritualis” (Spiritual Sorrow) 2025

 This one was inspired by something I heard someone say one day. (paraphrasing)

 “No matter the undertaking, the only true motivation for a man is a woman.
-No matter how mundane or how lofty the goals are - it all boils down to the desire to attract a woman.”
+No matter how mundane or how lofty the goals are - it all boils down to the desire to impress women.”

 So, you might say that women make the world go round, in many ways.
 Therefore, I went for “Ruler of the world” and a femme fatale type of subject to represent the true muse.
 The miniature format I had been doing would not allow the amount of detail I wanted for this one, so I went for a bigger size than usual (30x21cm).